flutter/flutter/specs/markup.md

 ``<template>``
  - The contents of the element aren't placed in the Element itself.
-   They are instead placed into a DocumentFragment that you can obtain from the element's "content" attribute.
+   They are instead placed into a Fragment that you can obtain from the element's "content" attribute.

 ``<script>``
  - Blocks until all previous imports have been loaded, then loads the